SethRobertson/GitBestPractices/0main.md

 normally reachable commits, a copy instead of a clone may be more appropriate.

-However, if you want a "pure git" solution, something like, which clones everything in a directory of repos, this may be what you need:
+However, if you want a "pure git" solution that clones everything in a directory of repos, something like this may be what you need:

 ```shell
 cd /src/backupgit